vonner04/364_ChatApp/README.md

 2. Open the 364_ChatApp folder in a terminal.

 3. Paste the following lines in different terminals.
+For linux replace python with python3.

    ```bash
    python server.py